Information that will help new members get the best out of what South Devon Singers has to offer.

 Mary, Juliet and Ellen rehearse with the Ivybridge choir and Lorraine with the Teignmouth choir.

-Annual SDS Membership £6 collected in September
+Annual SDS Membership £6 collected in September - the only compulsory payment

 The first 4 weeks are free.

-Thereafter fees are:
+Thereafter payments* are:

 £6 per night; or